 Application deadlines are "in-office" deadlines, not postmark deadlines.
 It is your responsibility to ensure that all materials are in the Office of Graduate Admissions by the appropriate deadline, and we reserve the right to return any application that arrives after the deadline.
 Only completed applications will be considered.
 Should a deadline fall on a weekend, the in-office deadline will be the next business day.
 We advise you to apply early.

 Please check the online system to confirm that you have successfully submitted your application.
 Due to the volume of applications and related materials received, the Office of Graduate Admissions will only contact you if your application was successfully submitted and is deemed incomplete because of missing required materials.
 Otherwise, you will hear from us when the admissions committee has made its decision.

 Deferral policy: NYU Steinhardt does not allow deferrals.
 Applicants who wish to be considered for a future semester must reapply by submitting a new application with all supporting materials, including letters of recommendation, by the application deadline.

 3. Receive Your Admission Decision

-All US citizens and permanent residents who wish to be considered for scholarship funding must submit a FAFSA by February 1, 2020.
-Details and a complete list of scholarships are available on the financial aid website.
+All US citizens and permanent residents who wish to be considered for scholarship funding must submit a FAFSA by March 1, 2020.
+Details and a complete list of Steinhardt scholarships are available on the financial aid website.
 Each year, our department selects a recipient for the MCC Department Impact Award, offered to incoming students who demonstrate exceptional academic promise and the potential to enrich the cohort with a diversity of intellectual perspectives and experience.
 No additional application is needed to be considered.